Premierships of William Ewart Gladstone: Second government (1880–1885)

+Major legislation

 One of the first major pieces of legislation introduced by the new government was the Elementary Education Act 1880, which enshrined the principle of compulsory education (for all children aged 5–10 years of age) into law for the first time.

 In 1881 Gladstone was convinced that to pass a Land Bill for Ireland, law and order should be restored.
-In February 1881 the government therefore passed the Peace Preservation (Ireland) Act 1881 which gave the Viceroy of Ireland powers to suspend habeas corpus, and gave him in effect the power to lock up anyone he liked for as long as he liked.
-This was the Act used to arrest Irish Nationalist leader Charles Stewart Parnell.
+In February 1881 the government therefore passed the Peace Preservation (Ireland) Act 1881 (44 & 45 Vict. c.
+5) which gave the Viceroy of Ireland powers to suspend habeas corpus, and gave him in effect the power to lock up anyone he liked for as long as he liked.
+This was the act used to arrest Irish Nationalist leader Charles Stewart Parnell.
 In August that year Parliament passed the Land Law (Ireland) Act 1881 which gave Irish tenants "the three Fs"; fair rent, fixity (security) of tenure; and the right to freely sell their holdings.
 Gladstone's government also passed the Arrears of Rent (Ireland) Act 1882, which cancelled rent arrears for Irish tenants occupying land worth less than £30 per annum who were unable to pay.

+The Employers' Liability Act of 1880 restricted the doctrine of common employment while also allowing workmen (according to one study) “to avail themselves of; a special county court procedure for the recovery of their rights.”
 The Married Women's Property Act 1882 gave married women the same rights to buy, sell, and own property as unmarried women did and had the effect of women being legally recognised as individuals in their own right for the first time in history.